GAPS Intro Chicken stock

 This is taken from What Can I Eat Now?
 30 Days on the GAPS Introduction Diet Handbook.
 GAPS Intro chicken stock is different than stock later on, as you don’t brown the bones at all so the stock is pale.
 This is to prevent any harder to digest well cooked pieces of chicken from slipping through into the stock.
 You can still salt it to taste with sea salt, and broth is recommended to be served with every meal while on Intro.

 - Rinse chicken.
-Reach inside cavity and remove giblet package if using a whole chicken.
+Reach inside cavity and remove giblet package.
 Remove giblets from package and add to the stock pot.
 Place chicken in the stockpot.

-- Fill pot ¾ full with filtered water.
-Cook on medium-high until bubbling, then reduce heat to low and allow to simmer, covered, at least 8 hours.
-When done, allow to cool then pour stock through a strainer and transfer to mason jars to store in the fridge.
+Fill pot 3/4 full with filtered water and any optional herbs and vegetables.
+Cook on medium-high until bubbling, then reduce heat to low and allow to simmer, covered, 4-8 hours.
+When done, allow to cool then pour broth through a strainer and transfer to mason jars to store in the fridge.

-- Do not discard the soft gelatinous parts around the bones or the skin; reserve that and use an immersion or regular blender to blend it into your stock and soups.
+- Do not discard the soft gelatinous parts around the bones or the skin; reserve that and use an immersion or regular blender to blend it into your broth and soups.

 - The fat will rise to the top of the jars in the fridge, which can be included in soups or used as a fat for cooking.

-- Pick any meat off the bones that you can after the chicken stock has been removed, reserve meat to add to soups or serve alongside.
+- Pick any meat off the bones that you can after the chicken broth has been removed, reserve meat to add to soups or serve alongside.
 Discard the remaining bones in the pot.

 5 Delicious Keto FatBombs